The Finalists for the 2017 Australian Mental Health Prize have been announced:

 Above: 2016 Australian Mental Health Prize Finalists Photo Gallery

-The Australian Mental Health Prize has been established by the University of New South Wales through its School of Psychiatry, Australia’s pre-eminent psychiatric research department, and recognises Australians who have made outstanding contributions to either the promotion of mental health, or the prevention/treatment of mental illness.
+The Australian Mental Health Prize was established in 2016 by UNSW through its School of Psychiatry, Australia’s pre-eminent psychiatric research department, and recognises Australians who have made outstanding contributions to either the promotion of mental health, or the prevention/treatment of mental illness.

 The Importance of Mental Health in Australia